 The Company is conducting a Phase 1/2 clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of EPI-506 in CRPC patients.
-If the Phase 1 clinical trial proceeds to completion as planned in the first quarter of calendar 2017, the Company hopes to complete the Phase 2 portion of the trial in Q1 of calendar 2018.
+If the Phase 1 clinical trial proceeds to completion as planned in the second half of calendar 2017, the Company hopes to complete the Phase 2 portion of the trial in the second half of calendar 2018.
+The previous guidance for Phase 1 completion in the first half of calendar 2017 has been updated to reflect the longer period than expected to determine a Phase 2 dose, based on EPI-506 being well-tolerated by patients.
+Additional cohorts of patients have been enrolled in an effort to reach drug exposures associated with efficacy in pre-clinical animal models.